memakura/seq2sprite/README-en.md

 ## Use different image size or SVG files

-If each image size is different from 240 x 300, open a script file (`seq2sprite.bat` or `seq2sprite.sh`), and change the following lines.
-Recommended numbers are the half of your image size (each of width and height).
+If your image size is different from 240 x 300, open a script file (`seq2sprite.bat` or `seq2sprite.sh`), and change the following numbers.
+Do not insert space around '='.
+The image center will be automatically set as the center of the sprite.

 ```
-    "rotationCenterX": 120,
-    "rotationCenterY": 150
+    WIDTH=240
+    HEIGHT=300
 ```

 If you want to use svg files, change `EXT=png` to `EXT=svg`.

 ## About the sample images (credit)